 Though not as popular as other fossil fuel heaters, mostly propane and natural gas heaters, kerosene heaters are some of the most powerful spacing heating solutions.
 They put out a lot of heat.
 Indeed, the average kerosene heater puts out more heating BTUs than a standard propane heater.
 However, can you use a kerosene heater indoors?

 Kerosene heaters are safe indoors if used properly.
 However, since kerosene heaters produce carbon monoxide, it’s important to keep the room well ventilated.
 In poorly ventilated rooms, leave doors open if possible, and do not use a kerosene heater in a room without doors or windows.

 Kerosene heaters are also incredibly versatile.
-They can be used in the garage, barn, and nearly all other outdoor applications.
+They can be used to heat an RV, in the garage, barn, and nearly all other outdoor applications.
 Many people also prefer them when going fishing.

 However, safety is a significant concern whenever these heaters are mentioned.
 Aside from the flame itself, many users worry about the safety of kerosene.